-This is a Patreon story, published thanks to the generous support of my patreons on there; they get additional sponsor-only stories, plus sneak peeks at new drafts and a chance to win my monthly giveaway.
+This is a Patreon story, published thanks to the generous support of my patrons on there; they get access to the Chez Rambo Discord server, additional sponsor-only snippets and stories, plus sneak peeks at new drafts, discounts on Rambo Academy for Wayward Writer classes, and a chance to win my monthly giveaway.
 If you’d like to support indie publishing plus get stories, sign up to support me there!

 Aardvark Says Moo

 “Aardvark says moo,” says the clown, handing over the balloon animal.

 My overly precocious kid squints her eyes.
 “No they don’t.”
 She folds her arms.
 No eight year old should be that definite about anything.
 Whatever happened to the idea of childish sense of wonder?

 “I was being whimsical,” the clown explains.
 “Do you understand what that word means, little girl?”

 Now he’s gone and done it.
 I could have warned him, but no one had consulted me since moment one of this interaction.
 The kid went up, the clown looked at her and started twisting a pink balloon around, and then he had to start being all whimsical.

 “Whimsy,” my child says, “is playfully quaint or fanciful.
 A talking aardvark impersonating a cow is just dumb.”